 We drive back to Escalante village.
 Go to a workshop to ask for what reason Prado’s diesel filter felt slightly uneasy.
 As the guys have no clue, they give us an address of a mechanic in another village – a nice job for tomorrow.

 Whatever, we have to celebrate the traverse of Peek-a-Boo Canyon with a pitcher of Pale Ale.

-Next is Torrey and the Capitol Reef National Park.
+Next are Torrey and the Capitol Reef National Park.
 Some 150km, nice landscape.

 On the way a short visit to the recommended mechanic: He diagnoses that supposedly Prado sucked some air out of the nearly empty diesel tank when it got shaken on the Hole-in-the-Rock Road.
 So probably no problem with Prado, only with the ruthless driver.

 In the evening a visit to Capitol Reef National Park, …

 … a short hike to some inscriptions of the old pioneers (vortrekkers for those more oriented to South-African English), …